 Increasing Raw Material Demand

-The technological progress is leading to a steadily increasing demand for raw materials.
-In high - tech sectors such as photovoltaics, aerospace, optics and medicine, more and more complex metals and alloys are being used, so that the consumption of raw materials is increasing.
-Tin and indium, for example, are essential in flat screen and photovoltaic technology.
-Without these metals, neither flat screens nor mobile phone displays work.
-The demand for indium is expected to increase by 67% to 360 tons per year by 2035.
+The technological progress leads to a steadily increasing demand for raw materials.
+In high-tech sectors such as photovoltaics, aerospace, optics and medicine, more and more complex metals and alloys are being used, so that the consumption of raw materials is increasing.
+Tin and indium, for example, are indispensable in flat screen and photovoltaic technology.
+Without these metals, neither flat screens nor mobile phone displays would work.
+By 2035, the demand for indium is expected to increase by 67%.

-Mining is necessary to guarantee the supply of raw materials in Germany and Europe and to be able to face new technological challenges.
-For this purpose, raw material strategies have been developed by Saxony, Germany and the EU.
+Mining is necessary to guarantee the supply of raw materials in Germany and Europe and to be able to tackle new technological challenges.
+To this end, raw material strategies have been developed by Saxony, Germany and the EU respectively.

 Conflict-Free & Sustainable Mining

-In politically unstable countries, the high global demand for raw materials often leads to mining activities associated with human rights violations, violent conflicts and other illegal activities.
-Tin, tantalum, tungsten and gold are especially critical in this context and are therefore also known as conflict elements.
+The high global demand for raw materials often leads to mining in politically unstable countries, which is associated with human rights violations, violent conflicts and illegal activities.
+Particularly critical here are tin, tantalum, tungsten and gold, which are therefore also referred to as conflict elements.
 The mining of these four elements is most often associated with armed conflict and human rights violations.

-It is difficult for consumers to know if they support illegal activities by buying everyday products.
-In 2016, the European Union came to an agreement and enacted a regulation covering the responsible supply of conflict elements from 2021.
+It is difficult for consumers to know whether they are supporting this type of resource extraction by buying everyday products.
+In 2016, the European Union reached an agreement and issued a regulation that regulates the responsible sourcing of conflict minerals from 2021 onwards.

 The Erzgebirge is known for its mining tradition.
-Since 2019 the mining region Erzgebirge/Krušnohoří belongs to the UNESCO world heritage.
-On the German side alone this includes 17 components such as technical monuments, individual monuments and material aggregates.
-Our aim is to preserve and continue the mining tradition.
+Since 2019 the "Montanregion Erzgebirge/Krušnohoří" is part of the UNESCO World Heritage Site.
+On the German side alone, this includes 17 components such as technical monuments, individual monuments and material entities.
+Our goal is to preserve and continue the mining tradition.

-In addition to the preservation of tradition, new, modern mining is also supporting the region.
-The ore mining is brought back to the Erzgebirge and new jobs are being created.
-With a new tourism concept we want to combine traditional mining with modern mining and in this way attract even more visitors to the Erzgebirge.
+In addition to preserving tradition, the region is being promoted through new, modern mining.
+Ore mining is being brought back to the Erzgebirge and new jobs are being created.
+With a new tourism concept, we want to link traditional mining with modern mining and thus attract even more visitors to the Erzgebirge.